Hoodstrats/hoodst/README.md

         - so far I've liked the patch -p1 command with the .rej files because I just open them side by side and pull in what I want (easier to read for me)

+---
+## NOTES
 - "Mod1Mask" is the alt key and "ShiftMask" is the Shift key.
     - in the config.h file there are references to Mod1Mask >>>> can use this in place of ctrl or shift
+---
+## PATCHES MADE SO FAR TO ST
+- Added: Themes folder with gruvbox.h
+    - the header file contains the entire theme patch, removed stock colors in default config.h
+    - just added #include "./themes/gruvbox.h" in place of stock theme lines
+- Changed: Font to ComicShannsMono Nerd Font (might have to change this if this font isn't installed)
+- Changed: Font size to 18
+- Changed: Border to 0 since i3 will take care of that for us
+- Added: Delete key patch (makes backspace and delete work appropiately...not sure why this isn't a thing by default)
+---
+## Suggestions
+#### Making ST selectable as the default terminal emulator in UBUNTU
+- sudo update-alternatives --install /usr/bin/x-terminal-emulator x-terminal-emulator /usr/local/bin/st 50
+    - the 50 gives it priority above the other terminals in the list
+    - then run and choose st from list:
+        - sudo update-alternatives --config x-terminal-emulator
 ---
 #### Where all the files are written to when you compile
 mkdir -p /usr/local/bin